joncottrell/eleventy-fa-icons/README.md

 ### CSS

-Default styles for an icon can be imported from `@campj/eleventy-fa-icons/icon.css`;
+Default styles for an icon can be imported from `@joncottrell/eleventy-fa-icons/icon.css`;
-They are pretty bare bones, so feel free to use them or not:
+I recommend you use your own:

 ```css
 .icon svg {